adi99/Royalty-Escrow/README.md

 ## 🧠 Challenges
-- Buyer does not want to pay for roylty.
-If they have chance to not pay the royalty then most buyers are not paying the royalty </br>
+- NFT Buyer does not want to pay for roylty.
+If they have chance to not pay the royalty then most NFT buyers are not paying the royalty </br>
-- Royalty is a way to get additional revenue for Creators. </br>
+- Royalty is a way to get additional revenue for Creators for long term. </br>
-- If a Platform enforce royalty Buyer will find a different platform to buys the NFTs. </br>
+- If a Platform enforce royalty NFT Buyer will find a different platform to buys the NFTs. </br>

 ## Solution
 Overcollateralized loans are widely famous in the Decentralized Finance world. </br>